1. Gautama Buddha was born in __________.

 Explanation: He renounced worldly life after witnessing suffering (old age, sickness, death, ascetic).

-8. Buddha attained enlightenment at:
+8. Buddha attained enlightenment at__________.

 A) Sarnath